favonia/cloudflare-ddns/docs/designs/features/provider-raw-data-contract.markdown

 - one state means the raw data is unavailable for that run
 - the other means the raw data is known for that run

-The raw data is modeled as a family-scoped set of CIDR prefixes.
+The raw data is modeled as a family-scoped set of IP addresses with prefix lengths.

 Provider mode determines whether the known raw-data state may carry an empty result: